MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
 dateRange|String|The predefined date range string that specifies the performance data to include in the selector.
+The predefined date range string is case sensitive.

 ### Returns
 |Type|Description|